dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 that file can then use
 these to quickly determine whether the input data is rich enough for its needs.

-QUESTION: Should the items within certain arrays also be optional e.g. within the RR array should all of Name index, ClassType, TTL and RDATA be optional?
+QUESTION: Should the items within certain tables also be optional e.g. within the RR table should all of Name index, ClassType, TTL and RDATA be optional?

 ## Optional RRs and OPCODES

-Also included in the storage parameters is an explicit array of the RR types and OPCODES that were recorded.
-Using an explicit array removes any ambiguity about whether the OPCODE/RR type was not recognised by the collecting implementation or whether it was specifically configured not to record it.
+Also included in the storage parameters is an explicit table of the RR types and OPCODES that were recorded.
+Using an explicit table removes any ambiguity about whether the OPCODE/RR type was not recognised by the collecting implementation or whether it was specifically configured not to record it.